 Another possible issue is an uneven or damaged subfloor.
 Look for dips and humps in the floor or areas that feel spongy.
 Make sure to check underneath any rugs or furniture, too.
 If you suspect that your subfloor is rotting or uneven, you should contact a flooring professional.

 You’ll know that you have warped floorboards if they curve inwards like the inside of a bowl.
 Buckling is the opposite — when floorboards resemble an arch or an upside-down bowl.
 Water damage or temperature fluctuations are the most common culprits of buckling and warping.
-If you address the issue quickly enough, you can usually prevent the damage from spreading.
+If you address the issue quickly enough, you can usually prevent the laminate flooring problems from spreading.

 Look For Water Damage